Representation Learning with Large Language Models for Recommendation: Evaluation

 \subsection{Case Study}

-In our investigation, we explore the integration of LLM-enhanced semantics to capture global user relationships that are not easily captured through direct message passing on the graph.
+We explore the integration of LLM-enhanced semantics to capture global user relationships that are not easily captured through direct message passing.
 Figure~\ref{fig:case study} presents a case study where the distance between user $u_{1998}$ and $u_{227}$ exceeds 3 hops.
 To evaluate the models' ability to capture their relationship, we examine the similarity of user representations.
 We compared LightGCN and \model-Con, both using the same backbone.
-Two metrics were introduced: a relevance score for user $u_{1998}$ and the ranking of its long-distance neighbors (greater than 3 hops) based on the score.
-By incorporating semantic information, derived from language models that highlight shared interests between $u_{1998}$ and $u_{227}$ (e.g., their preference for friendly service), both the relevance score and ranking increased.
-This indicates that the learned representations from \model\ effectively capture global collaborative relationships beyond ID-based recommendation techniques.
+Two metrics were introduced: a relevance score for user $u_{1998}$ and the ranking of its long-distance neighbors ($>$ 3 hops) based on the score.
+By incorporating semantic information derived from LLMs, such as shared interests between $u_{1998}$ and $u_{227}$ (\eg, friendly service), we observed an increase in both the relevance score and ranking.
+This suggests that the learned representations from \model\ capture global collaborative relationships beyond ID-based recommendation techniques.